Seneca-BSA/bsa/docs/seh500/lab2.md

     ***Figure 2.7** Register and Memory View*

-1. Step through the code and pay attention to the changes in the registers and memory.
+1. Step through (using Step Into or Step Over) the code and pay attention to the changes in the registers (register view) and memory (memory monitor).
 Step until you reach the stop label.
 Your code should not go any further as it will loop between the nop and b instructions.
 You can also see the program counter jumping back and forward.
-Answer question 1 of the post-lab.

 1. Next, re-run the code but this time, expand the program status register and notice the flags that change especially after an arithmetics instruction.